natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 The water yield model is based on a simple water balance where it is assumed that all water in excess of evaporative loss arrives at the outlet of the watershed.
 The model is an annual average time step simulation tool applied at the pixel level but reported at the subwatershed level.
 A first run model calibration should be performed using 10 year average input data.
 For example, if water yield model simulations are being performed under a 1990 land use scenario, climate data (total precipitation and potential evapotranspiration) from 1985 to 1995 should be averaged and used with the 1990 land use map.
 The other inputs, root restricting layer depth and plant available water content are less susceptible to temporal variability so any available data for these parameters may be used.
 Observed flow data should be collected from a station furthest downstream in the watershed.
 As with the climate data, a 10 year average should be used for model calibration.
 Gauge data is often provided in flow units (i.e m\ :sup:`3`\ /s).
 Since the model calculates water volume, the observed flow data should be converted into units of m\ :sup:`3`\ /year.

 As with all models, model uncertainty is inherent and must be considered when analyzing results for decision making.
-Before the user starts the calibration process, we highly recommended sensitivity analysis using the observed runoff data.
-The sensitivity analysis will define the parameters that influence model outputs the most (see for example Sanchez-Canales et al. , 2012).
+Before the user starts the calibration process, we highly recommend conducting sensitivity analyses.
+The sensitivity analyses will define the parameters that influence model outputs the most (see for example Sanchez-Canales et al. , 2012).
 The calibration can then focus on highly sensitive parameters followed by less sensitive ones.

 Since the parameter values are often obtained from literature or experimental studies under varied conditions, a range of values are usually available (see data sources).
 InVEST Water Yield model uncertainty is best addressed by performing model simulations under maximum, minimum and mean parameter values.
 Doing so will provide a range of outputs corresponding to plausible actual conditions.

 References